-In applying the 1 per cent materiality threshold across all emissions sources, the total amount of emissions excluded must not exceed 5 per cent of the total carbon account.

-To estimate materiality of emissions sources, tools based on input-output analysis can be useful.
+In applying the 1 per cent materiality threshold, the total amount of emissions to be non-quantified must not exceed 5 per cent of the total carbon account.
+To estimate materiality of these emissions sources, tools based on input-output analysis can be useful.